-The building was classified according to its suitability for use by roosting bats.
-The classification was dependent on several factors including (but not limited to):
+The buildings were classified according to their suitability for use by roosting bats.
+The classification was dependent on a number of factors including (but not limited to):

 - Bats and/or signs of bats;

-- External and internal features potentially suitable for use by roosting bats (e.g. raised or missing tiles, gaps behind fascia boards);
+- External and internal features potentially suitable for use by roosting bats (e.g. raised or missing tiles, gaps behind fascia boards etc);

 - Setting;

 - Night time light levels;

 - Disturbance levels;

-Proximity of suitable foraging habitat and commuting routes (e.g. ponds, streams, woodland, large gardens, hedgerows).
+• Proximity of suitable foraging habitat and commuting routes (e.g. ponds, streams, woodland, large gardens, hedgerows).

-The categories used to classify buildings and the survey effort required to determine the presence or absence of bats (as per the Bat Conservation Trust's Bat Survey Guidelines, referred to by Natural England in their standing advice to planning officers) are described in Table 1 (see below).
+The categories used to classify buildings and the survey effort required to determine the presence or absence of bats (as per the Bat Conservation Trust's Bat Survey Guidelines1, referred to by Natural England in their standing advice to planning officers) are described in Table 1 (see below).